Jasonblalack/zyngapoker/Features.md

 ### Optimizer

 The optimizer feature in Jasy processes the AST before passing it to the compressor.
 It does a lot of things known from other JavaScript compressors as well.
 Generally speaking it optimizes code in a very stable fashion and results in comparable output file sizes like [UglifyJS](https://github.com/mishoo/UglifyJS) or [Closure Compiler](https://developers.google.com/closure/compiler/).
-It out performas [YUI Compressor](http://developer.yahoo.com/yui/compressor/), [qooxdoo](http://qooxdoo.org)'s generator and other older tools by a wide margin.
+It out performs [YUI Compressor](http://developer.yahoo.com/yui/compressor/), [qooxdoo](http://qooxdoo.org)'s *generator* and other older tools by a wide margin.

 In detail this means: